2025 Candidate Scorecard Results

 Mayoral Candidates

-We have rated six candidates running for Mayor of Edmonton in 2025.
+We have rated ten candidates running for Mayor of Edmonton in 2025.
 Their scores reflect how closely their ENU survey answers, published platforms, and (for incumbents and previous councillors) council voting records align with ENU’s principles of transparent, community-supported planning and responsible growth management.

 Ward Aniriq